-The overall monthly mean uncertainty is 1.1 ppm and the mean bias is 0.28 ppm.
-Relative systematic errors, i.e., spatial and temporal biases amount to 0.5±0.6 ppm.
-The computed linear drift of 0.09±0.23 ppm is small and not significant.
-The probability that the 0.5 ppm accuracy requirement is met is 68%.
-The probability that the 0.5 ppm/year stability requirement is met is 95%.
+The overall monthly mean uncertainty is 1 ppm and the mean bias is 0.39 ppm.
+Relative systematic error, i.e., the spatio-temporal bias, is 0.5±0.6 ppm (1-sigma).
+The computed linear drift of 0.09±0.23 ppm (1-sigma) is small and not significant.
+The probability that the 0.5 ppm accuracy requirement is met is 66%.
+The probability that the 0.5 ppm/year stability requirement is met is 97%.
 Overall, this product has therefore reasonable accuracy and high stability.